 - Students must have secured admission in a recognized foreign university/institution.

 - Students’ age must be above 18 years

 - In case the students don’t have any credit history, income and asset details of the co-applicant, in most cases of parents, are also required.

-- For graduation: job oriented professional or technical courses affiliated or accredited by competent authority
+- For graduation: job oriented professional or technical courses affiliated or accredited by a competent authority

-Processing fee varies from bank to bank and NBFC to NBFC.
+The processing fee varies from bank to bank and NBFC to NBFC.
 Some banks charge a processing fee while others don’t.
-Generally, private banks charge a fixed amount but NBFCs charge a percentage of total loan amount.
+Generally, private banks charge a fixed amount but NBFCs charge a percentage of the total loan amount.
 The processing fee will be an additional cost.

 Tax benefits of education loan for foreign studies under section 80E